We are well acquainted with doing annoying things for our kids.

 It depends, but the more responsibilities in your life, the stronger chance that a policy could be right for you.
 (For example, here are some ways to stay on top of your finances at each stage of life.)

-Life insurance is an agreement between you and an insurance company that says that, if you were to pass away, the insurer would pay a "death benefit" to beneficiaries of your choosing.
+Life insurance is an agreement between you and an insurance company that says that, if you were to pass away, the insurer would pay a "death benefit" to beneficiaries of your choosing, as long as your premiums are paid and your policy is in good standing.
 In many cases, people designate their spouse or children as beneficiaries.
-That way, if something were to happen to them, they'd know that their loved ones would have money to make ends meet.
+That way, if something were to happen to them, the death benefit could help provide money loved ones could use to make ends meet.

-Is life insurance really necessary?
 While a lot of people can benefit from having a life insurance policy, not everyone needs one.
 Some major life and financial milestones, like raising a family or saving for retirement, can guide your decision about what kind of protection you might need.
-(Here’s what parents should know about life insurance.)
+(For example, here are some special considerations single parents may keep in mind about life insurance.)

 Here's more on how that breaks down.